 Heroin Withdrawal Medications

-This is an even less potent opioid option used as a medication for drug addiction.
-It has the same effect as methadone, and is also used as a long-term solution to help prevent relapse.
+This medication is used to treat opioid addiction.
+It has the same effect as methadone.
+It produces low to moderate feelings of euphoria.
+This helps trick the body into feeling it is using heroin.
+It can be used as a long-term solution to help prevent relapse.

 This drug helps relieve heroin addiction withdrawal symptoms.
 These include anxiety, agitation, muscle aches, and sweating.

 This drug blocks the opioid receptors in the brain.
 This means using heroin will not cause the feeling of being high.
 Instead, the person will experience withdrawal symptoms.
 They are less likely to use heroin again because of this.

 Getting MAT detox in Nashville gives a person a real leg up.
 First, it means they won’t suffer for no reason.
 Time spent in detox goes by faster for this reason.
 Detox becomes more comfortable, as a result.

 Additionally, a person is more likely to complete it.
 This often means a person will stay sober.
 Consequently, they won’t begin a cycle of going in and out of rehab many times.